Essentials About Colombia Central Colombia The Northwest The South Coffee Region Caribbean Coast Eastern Colombia About Us

 Colombian culture is incredibly rich, due primarily to the great variety of peoples and communities found in Colombia.

-Colombian culture has been influenced by Spanish culture as well as the various cultures of the numerous indigenous populations that have lived here since long before the arrival of the colonisers.
+The culture of Colombia has been influenced by Spanish culture as well as the various cultures of the numerous indigenous populations that have lived here since long before the arrival of the colonisers.

 Colombia received many people of African descent, especially in the coastal regions, and so African culture has also had a strong influence on the country's culture.